Therocephalia

-Therocephalia is an extinct clade of therapsids (mammals and their close extinct relatives) from the Permian and Triassic periods.
+Therocephalia is an extinct group of therapsids (mammals and their close extinct relatives) from the Permian and Triassic periods.
 The therocephalians ("beast-heads") are named after their large skulls, which, along with the structure of their teeth, suggest that they were carnivores.
 Like other non-mammalian synapsids, therocephalians were once described as "mammal-like reptiles".
 Therocephalia is the group most closely related to the cynodonts, which gave rise to the mammals.
 Indeed, it had been proposed that therocephalians themselves may have given rise to the cynodonts, and therefore that therocephalians as recognised are paraphyletic in relation to cynodonts and so not a clade.
 Conventionally, however, Therocephalia is regarded as the sister clade of Cynodontia, together forming the clade Eutheriodontia.

 The close relationship of Therocephalia to Cynodontia takes evidence in a variety of skeletal features.
 Most notable is that the skull roof is narrowed between two enlarged temporal fenestra, allowing for expansive jaw musculature.
 At the same time, derived therocephalians also share a number of mammalian traits with cynodonts that evolved convergently, including a secondary palate, loss of the postorbital bar behind the eye and developing multi-cusped cheek teeth for herbivory.
 Other therocephalians retained simpler teeth for a carnivorous diet, often with large canines and sometimes a reduction or even total loss of the postcanine teeth.
-Such forms include genera that have even suggested to have possessed a venomous bite (namely Euchambersia), which would make therocephalians the oldest tetrapods known to have evolved this characteristic.
+Such forms include genera that have even suggested to have possessed a venomous bite, which would make therocephalians the oldest tetrapods known to have evolved this characteristic.

 The fossils of therocephalians are most numerous in the Karoo of South Africa, but have also been found in Russia, China, Tanzania, Zambia, and Antarctica.
 Early therocephalian fossils discovered in Middle Permian deposits of South Africa support a Gondwanan origin for the group, which seems to have spread quickly across the supercontinent Pangaea.
 Although most therocephalian lineages died out during the Permian–Triassic extinction event, a few representatives of the subgroup Eutherocephalia survived into the ensuing Triassic period.
-However, only the cynodont-like subgroup Bauriamorpha survived past the Early Triassic and the last therocephalians became extinct by the early Middle Triassic, possibly due to climate change, along with competition with cynodonts and various groups of reptiles — mostly archosaurs and their close relatives, including archosauromorphs and archosauriforms.
+However, only the cynodont-like subgroup Bauriamorpha survived past the Early Triassic and the last therocephalians became extinct by the early Middle Triassic, possibly due to climate change, along with competition with cynodonts and various groups of reptiles, mostly archosaurs and their close relatives, including archosauromorphs and archosauriforms.